 I received an Instant Pot Electronic Pressure Cooker last year as a gift.
 Since then, I’ve been working diligently to create delicious dinners – all in a fraction of the time of the conventional methods.
 Since my readers love my Mom’s Crock Pot Pot Roast, I wanted to build on that comfort food love and turn a classic Italian pot roast into this Italian-Style Instant Pot Pot Roast.
 With under 10-ingredients, this dinner is as yummy as it is easy to prepare.

 I love my Instant Pot electric pressure cooker and I am working on sharing a lot more Instant Pot Recipes (Electric Pressure Cooker Recipes).
-This Italian Pot Roast cooks in just 60-minutes and is delicous served with steamed vegetables and rice to sop up all that rich tomato gravy.
+This Italian Pot Roast cooks in just 60-minutes and is delicious served with steamed vegetables and rice to sop up all that rich tomato gravy.

 PRO KITCHEN TIPS: